iifast1/eventApp/README.md

-# ²Identifications of the actors
+# Identifications of the actors

 As part of our analysis, the actors we have identified are: